 Importance of Simple Present Tenses in English Language Exams

-- Expresses Daily Routines and Habits: You will likely encounter prompts or questions about your daily routines, study habits, or background in any of these exams (such as in IELTS Speaking).
-By using the simple present tense accurately, you will be able to communicate this information clearly and effectively.
+- Expresses Daily Routines and Habits: You will likely encounter prompts or questions that ask about your daily routines, study habits, or background in any of the English exams and since the simple present tense specifies how you can describe your daily routines, facts or general truths in its rules, it will be way lot easier for you to anwer these questions in the exam.

-- Indirectly Tested in Other Sections: Even if a specific question does not directly ask about the simple present tense, understanding it can help you eliminate answer choices that contain grammatically incorrect verb usage in this tense.
+- Indirectly Tested in Other Sections: Even if a specific question does not directly ask about the simple present tense, understanding it can help you eliminate other incorrect answer choices.

 Are you willing to take the first move towards realising your dream of studying abroad?
 Prepare for your next English language exam to study abroad with Shiksha’s Free IELTS Classes.